UNeMo: Collaborative Visual-Language Reasoning and Navigation via a Multimodal World Model: Related Work

-Traditional research in Vision-Language Navigation (VLN) has centered on state representation learning, including recurrent neural network (RNN)-based historical state modeling ~\cite{Hong_2021}, sequential encoding for temporal information processing ~\cite{chen2021history}, topological map construction for spatial connectivity ~\cite{an2024etpnav, chen2022think_topo}, and grid map development for precise localization ~\cite{liu2023bird_map}, Additionally, frameworks such as SUSA ~\cite{zhang2024agent_SUSA} have introduced hybrid semantic-spatial representations to enhance vision-language alignment.
-Recent advances have shifted toward leveraging Large Language Models (LLMs) to enhance navigation capabilities.\\ \textbf{Navigation with LLM.} LLMs, with their strong semantic understanding and reasoning abilities, have been increasingly applied to navigation agents~\cite{huang2022inner, yao2023react, shah2023lm, schumann2024velma, wang2023voyager}.
-Early approaches decoupled LLMs from core navigation systems—using GPT-2 for subtask hints~\cite{qiao2023march} or GPT-4 prompts to translate instructions into actions~\cite{song2025towards}—limiting holistic integration.
-Recent work embeds LLMs directly, such as zero-shot NavGPT~\cite{aaai/ZhouHW24}, MapGPT~\cite{chen2024mapgpt}, MC-GPT~\cite{zhan2024mc}, and fine-tuned LLaMA-7B variants like LangNav~\cite{pan2023langnav} and NavCoT~\cite{lin2025navcot}.
-Despite improvements, these agents still lag behind specialized VLN models in accuracy and transparency.
-NavGPT-2, which freezes the LLM as a vision-language encoder with imitation learning~\cite{zhou2024navgpt2}, lacks dynamic scene adaptation.
-In contrast, our work integrates a future-state prediction module to dynamically forecast environmental changes for enhanced decision-making.\\ \textbf{World Model for VLN.} World models~\cite{Ha_Schmidhuber_2018} compress high-dimensional sensory data into dynamic state representations, supporting embodied decision-making.
+\textbf{World Model for VLN.} World models~\cite{Ha_Schmidhuber_2018} compress high-dimensional sensory data into dynamic state representations, supporting embodied decision-making.
 Prior studies explored diverse architectures for environmental feature encoding ~\cite{Chang_2020, Purushwalkam_2020}, while sampling-based planners used these representations for self-supervised policy learning~\cite{Sekar_2020, Chen20a}.
 Pathdreamer~\cite{Koh_2021_ICCV} and Dreamwalker~\cite{wang2023dreamwalker} predict future observations (pixel-level or abstract) to extend planning horizons but focus solely on forward exploration.
 LookAhead ~\cite{wang2024lookahead} employs a hierarchical neural radiance field to generate multi-scale future embeddings.
 However, these methods separate state prediction from policy learning.
 Our work introduces a joint framework for simultaneous future state prediction and proposes a hierarchical prediction-feedback mechanism that co-optimizes state inference and action selection, fully integrating predicted future states into navigation decisions for more precise navigation.